h4ndzdatm0ld/nornir_netconf/docs/additional/use-examples.md

 # How to use the `Examples` directory

-The Examples directory contains a project folder that's setup to quickly test some functionalities of Nornir Netconf Plugin.
-This presents the users the ability to execute tasks and see how the plugin responds.
+The `examples` directory contains a project folder that's setup to quickly test some functionalities of `NORNIR Netconf` Plugin.
+This presents the users and/or developers the ability to execute tasks and see how the plugin responds.
+However, this plugin has tons of tests so feel free to experiment.

 Start the ContainerLab Nodes.